dgoorskey/igen/README.md

 ## how links are generated

+1. file paths passed in as arguments are sorted alphabetically. if you're making a blog, i recommend prefixing your filenames with iso-8601 dates.
-1. file paths passed in as arguments are prepended with `/` to make them absolute paths. be mindful about where your working directory is.
+2. file paths are prepended with `/` to make them absolute paths. be mindful about where your working directory is.
-2. the first line of each file is taken to be its title
+3. the first line of each file is taken to be its title
-3. a link of the form `<a href="/path/to/myfile.txt">my file's title</a>` is generated for each file.
+4. a link of the form `<a href="/path/to/myfile.txt">my file's title</a>` is generated for each file.